AmmarMian/anotherspdnet/docs/index.rst

 `Davoudi's implementation <https://github.com/adavoudi/spdnet/tree/master>`_,
 `torchspdnet <https://gitlab.lip6.fr/schwander/torchspdnet>`_ or
-`TSMNet <https://github.com/rkobler/TSMNet>`_), this work aims at rebuilding to better my understanding of pytorch mechanics and will be a base on which further improve the model.
+`TSMNet <https://github.com/rkobler/TSMNet>`_), this work aims at rebuilding to better my understanding of PyTorch mechanics and will be a base on which further improve the model.

 .. toctree::